NOW ACCEPTING NEW CLIENTS | DIRECT BILLING | IN PERSON & ONLINE | EVENINGS & WEEKENDS AVAILABLE

 Some common contributing factors include:

-• Biological Factors: Physical illness, chronic pain, and changes in your brain chemistry can play a role, and depression can also run in families.
+Biological Factors: Depression can also run in families.
+Physical illness, chronic pain, and changes in your brain chemistry can play a role, and hormonal shifts can impact postpartum depression.

 Your relationship with your therapist is a powerful way to help you understand your experience of depression.